 Another woman was killed that same week in a nearby town.
 Women are killed in neighboring South American countries with equal frequency.
 And the violence extends globally, fierce as any virus.

 Each day in America, three women are murdered by their partners.
 Twenty-thousand phone calls are made each day to domestic violence hotlines and 76% of domestic violence victims are women.
-But even that phrase, “domestic violence,” as Claudia explained to me, implies a private problem that should be dealt with outside the criminal justice system.
+But even the phrase, “domestic violence,” implies a private problem that should be dealt with outside the criminal justice system, Paula’s sister Claudia explains.
 Protection From Abuse actions in Pennsylvania are civil actions, only becoming criminal matters when PFA orders are violated.
 Obviously, domestic violence is not only a private problem.
-This problem belongs to all of us and we all must join in the fight to raise awareness and bring an end to this inequity which is likely at the core of more social issues than we realize.
+This problem belongs to all of us and we all must join in the fight to raise awareness and bring an end to this inequity, which is likely at the core of more social issues than we realize.

 Paula possessed indomitable energy and knowing that energy cannot be destroyed, we know that Paula is here with us.
 Forever guided by that energy, until we leave and pass it along to the next in line, we will continue Paula’s mission of making the world a better and more equitable place, fighting injustice wherever and however it shows itself.
 Paula always fought for everyone, now we fight for Paula.